Lissy93/framework-benchmarks/.github/README.md

 ### Shared Assets
 To keep things uniform, all apps will share certain assets

-- Tests: The same test suit is used for all apps, to ensure each one conforms the spec and is fully functional.
-Tests are (in [`tests/`](https://github.com/Lissy93/weather-front/tree/main/tests).
+- **[`tests/`](https://github.com/Lissy93/weather-front/tree/main/tests)** - Same test suit used for all apps.
+To ensure each app conforms to the spec and is fully functional
+- **[`assets/`](https://github.com/Lissy93/weather-front/tree/main/assets)** - Same static assets (icons, fonts, styles, meta, etc)
+- **[`assets/styles/`](https://github.com/Lissy93/weather-front/tree/main/assets/styles)** - Same styles for all apps, and theming is done with CSS variables

+And
+- **Dependencies**: Beyond their framework code, none of the apps use any additional dependencies, libraries or third-party "stuff"
-- Data: Apps support using real weather data, from [open-meteo api](https://open-meteo.com).
+- **Data**: Apps support using real weather data, from [open-meteo api](https://open-meteo.com).
 However, to keep tests fair, we use mocked data when running benchmarks.
-- Assets: All apps use the same static assets
-- Styles: The same CSS is used across all apps, and theming is done with CSS variables
-- Dependencies: Beyond their framework code, none of the apps use any additional dependencies, libraries or third-party resources

 ### Commands